Tag Archives: empowering birth

 We’e often seen this quote passed around natural birth groups online : “She believed she could….so she did.”
 And it’s always bothered us.
 Because while we wish it was true – we wish that determination was enough – unfortunately in our birthing culture, it often isn’t.
 And because most women don’t know that – the […]

-Should we shut down negative or traumatic stories about birth?
-Or do we risk silencing women whose voice desperately needs to be heard?
-And are we missing an opportunity to clarify our own needs in preparation for a positive birth in the process?
-Debby Gould and Melissa Bruijn are founders of Birthtalk.org, where, for […]
+Should we shut down negative or traumatic stories about birth, especially when we are expecting?
+Or are we missing an opportunity to clarify our own needs in preparation for a positive birth?
+And do we risk silencing women whose voice desperately needs to be heard, in the process?
+Debby Gould and Melissa Bruijn are founders […]

 Finally!
 After 8 years of writing, researching, sharing our knowledge, gathering poignant stories from women and men, and learning about the publishing process…all alongside caring for our families’ needs…our book is DONE.
 ‘How to Heal a Bad Birth : making sense, making peace and moving on’ will be available worldwide JUNE 23!